NM-Games/super-splash-bros-2/README.md

   - [+] Great way to temporarily get rid of enemies.
   - [-] Requires some timing and aiming skills.
 - **Exclusive Platform**
-  This superpower creates a special platform underneath the performer.
+  This superpower creates a special platform underneath the performer for 10 seconds.
 And only the performer can collide with it!
 Other players will fall right through it.
   - [+] Enjoy the enemies trying to get you off, since the friction on exclusive platforms is higher.
   - [-] Exclusive platforms give no warning before they disappear.